mosn/htnn/site/content/en/docs/reference/plugins/limit_count_redis.md

 ## Usage

-First, let's start a Redis listening on port 6379.
+First, let's assume we have a Redis service `redis.service` which is listening on port 6379.

-Suppose we provided the following configuration to `http://localhost:10000/`:
+Assumed we have the HTTPRoute below attached to `localhost:10000`, and a backend server listening to port `8080`:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1